espressomd/espresso/doc/sphinx/visualization.rst

 | :meth:`espressomd.visualization.openGLLive.screenshot()`

-The openGL visualizer can also be used for offline rendering.
+The OpenGL visualizer can also be used for offline rendering.
 After creating the visualizer object, call ``screenshot(path)`` to save an image of your simulation to `path`.
 Internally, the image is saved with `matplotlib.pyplot.imsave`, so the file format is specified by the